 One of the first ways to help guarantee success with home learning is to create a designated study space.
-Though this space doesn’t have to be the traditional desk and chair setup, the most important thing is to have one consistent spot a young learner can go to each day as a way of creating a learn-at-home routine.
-These spaces can range from a spot at the kitchen table, or even part of your desk (if it’s big enough) so that you can keep busy with work while monitoring your child.
+This space doesn’t have to be the traditional desk and chair setup.
+The most important thing is to have one consistent spot a young learner can go to each day as a way of creating a learn-at-home routine.
+These spaces can range from a spot at the kitchen table or even part of your desk (if it’s big enough).
+So you can keep busy with work while monitoring your child.

 Help the young learner stay organized